 With most Americans still quarantining and travel slowed around the world, many people have developed quite the case of cabin fever.
 Unfortunately, with travel restrictions in place, that cabin fever isn’t going anywhere – or is it?
 What if you could attract new guests by addressing their cabin fever without requiring them to travel far?

 The ‘staycation’ has been a popular concept in recent years, but with so many people working at home and staying home from restaurants and regular outings, it has lost its luster.
-But who says a staycation has to be at home?
+But who says a hotel staycation has to be at home?
 Why not market a staycation at your hotel to members of your community?

-It Doesn’t Require A Flight
+It Doesn’t Require A Flight for a Hotel Staycation

-One major benefit to a local staycation is that your guests can drive, or even walk, to your hotel.
+One major benefit to a local hotel staycation is that your guests can drive, or even walk, to your hotel.
 This eliminates the need for a costly flight and helps your guests stay socially distant during their travels.
 Remind them of this when you do your marketing, and it may just attract a few more guests.